Citizenship Evidence

 U.S. Citizenship through Adoption

-If you were born outside the United States and acquired citizenship through adoption by a U.S. citizen parent while under the age of 18, please see Child Citizenship Act of 2000 for more information.
+If you were born outside the United States and got your citizenship after you were adopted, please see our Child Citizenship Act webpage for more information.

 Request a File Search

-• You have been issued a U.S. passport or Consular Report of Birth Abroad in the past, and
+• You got a U.S. passport or Consular Report of Birth Abroad (CRBA) in the past, and

 • You cannot submit it with your application